 When Kat and I first sat down to talk about turning The Refined Woman into it’s own thing, I remember wondering how it would work when Aaron and I decided to start a family.
-I worried that I would no longer have time to invest here, or that even worse, I wouldn’t be passionate about it any more.
+I worried I would no longer have time to invest, or that I would no longer be passionate about it.

 Fast forward to Fashion Week February 2015.
 After flying 6 hours solo with my 11 month old wild child, I can’t sleep.
 I’m exhausted to the bone but I’m filled with anxiety and excitement.
 My husband arrives after his red eye the next morning in New York, we high five at our Airbnb and Kat and I head out to the Kate Spade presentation.
 The next day I was able to attend the Mara Hoffman runway show as well.
 Getting there was brutal, I wish I had gone to more shows, but I was there.
 The entire battle was just showing up.

 I have to find a way to celebrate that I made it there, that I didn’t let my tiredness or my fear of flying with my baby (which was pretty real) keep me from going and doing it.

 I continually struggle with the desire to not just show up but to show up and want to kick butt.
 Sometimes, after you arrive at your destination, your baby gets a fever.
 It’s 10 degrees out.
 You can’t sleep two nights in a row.
 Your Uber lands at the wrong address then cancels on you completely.
 But I SHOWED UP.
 And I even found a way to enjoy some chicken and waffles.